Derived equivalences induced by good silting complexes: Good silting complexes

-A silting object is called {\em good} if the condition S3 above can be replaced by the strongest condition s3.
-An object $U$ is called {\em shifted silting} if there is an integer $i\in\Z$ such that $U[i]$ is silting.
+A silting complex is called {\em good} if the condition (S3) above can be replaced by the strongest condition (s3).
+Two silting complexes $U$ and $U'$ are {\em equivalent} if $\Add U=\Add{U'}$ or, equivalently, if they induce the same t-structure (see \cite[Definition 4.6]{PV}).